laurentperrinet/NeuroTools/README.md

 NeuroTools
 ==========

-NeuroTools is not a neural simulator, but rather a collection of tools to support all tasks associated with a neural simulation project which are not handled by the simulation engine.
+NeuroTools is a collection of tools to support all tasks associated with the analysis of neural activity - from neurophysiology to neural simulations.

 NeuroTools is written in Python, and works best with PyNN, or one of the growing list of simulation engines with a Python front-end such as NEURON, NEST, PCSIM, FACETS Neuromorphic VLSI, Brian, MOOSE/GENESIS, Neurospaces/GENESIS.
 NeuroTools provides modules to facilitate simulation setup, parameterization and instrumentation, and data management, analysis and visualization.
 The data-related tools are equally suited to analysis of experimental data, although that is not the primary motivation for their development.

 NeuroTools aims to:

 1. increase the productivity of individual modellers by automating, simplifying, and establishing best-practices for common tasks,

 2. increase the productivity of the neuroscience modelling community by reducing the amount of code duplication across simulation communities,

-3. increase the reliability of data analysis tools leveraging Linus's law: "given enough eyeballs, all bugs are shallow."
+3. increase the reliability of data analysis tools leveraging Linus's law:
+   "given enough eyeballs, all bugs are shallow."

 License
 =======